Youngblood (1986 film)

-Youngblood (released in the Philippines as Fight for Love) is a 1986 American sports drama film directed, co-produced, and co-written by Peter Markle, and starring Rob Lowe, Cynthia Gibb and Patrick Swayze.
-The film's cast also includes Keanu Reeves in his first feature film role.
+Youngblood (released in the Philippines as Fight for Love) is a 1986 American sports drama film directed and co-produced by Peter Markle; co-written by John Whitman; and starring Rob Lowe, Cynthia Gibb and Patrick Swayze.
+The film's cast includes Keanu Reeves in his first feature film role.

 Plot

 Dean Youngblood, a 17-year-old farmhand from rural New York, has dreams of playing in the National Hockey League.
 Dean voices these dreams to his father who disapproves; however, Dean's brother, Kelly, convinces their father to relent.
 Dean travels to Canada to try out for the Hamilton Mustangs where he demonstrates his offensive skills but displays a lack of physical toughness.

 Dean earns the nickname "Pretty Boy" brought on by his rivalry with fellow hockey player Carl Racki.
 Racki, who is competing for a spot, engages him in a fight and quickly defeats him.
 Despite this, the Mustangs head coach, a former NHL All-Star, selects Dean for the team.
-Dean also begins a flirtation with the coach's daughter, Jessie.
+Dean begins a flirtation with the coach's daughter, Jessie.

 After his team mentor, Derek Sutton, is deliberately injured by Racki (now with a rival team), Dean returns home.
-His brother inspires him to keep playing, and his brother teaches him some fighting skills off of the ice, his father teaches him on the ice.
+His brother inspires him to keep playing, and teaches him some fighting skills off of the ice, his father teaches him on the ice.
 Dean returns to the team, ready to confront Racki in the final game of the Memorial Cup playoffs.

 The game ends with a winning penalty shot goal by Dean with 3 seconds left.
 As time expires, he confronts and defeats Racki in a fight and is carried off the ice on the shoulders of his teammates.